 As one important use case for OceanDynamo is to facilitate the conversion of SQL databases to no-SQL DynamoDB databases, it is important that the syntax and semantics of OceanDynamo are as close as possible to those of ActiveRecord.
 This includes callbacks, exceptions and method chaining semantics.
 OceanDynamo follows this pattern closely and is of course based on ActiveModel.

-OceanDynamo uses primary indices to retrieve related table items, meaning it scales without limits.
+OceanDynamo uses only primary indices to retrieve related table items and collections, which means it will scale without limits.

 See also Ocean, a Rails framework for creating highly scalable SOAs in the cloud, in which ocean-dynamo is used as a central component: wiki.oceanframework.net